weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### Prerequisites

-This tutorial uses a [Weaviate Cloud](https://console.weaviate.cloud) Sandbox instance, and an [OpenAI](https://platform.openai.com/) API key.
+This tutorial uses a Sandbox instance on [Weaviate Cloud](https://console.weaviate.cloud), and an [OpenAI](https://platform.openai.com/) API key.

-The Weaviate Sandbox is free, but the OpenAI usage may incur a (small) cost (e.g. < 10c US).
+The Weaviate Sandbox is free, but the OpenAI usage may incur a small cost (e.g. < 10c US).
 If you have another, preferred [model provider](../model-providers/index.md), you can use that instead.

 :::note For Python users
 We have ([a Jupyter notebook](https://github.com/weaviate-tutorials/quickstart/blob/main/quickstart_end_to_end.ipynb)) available, or you can try it on [Google Colab](https://colab.research.google.com/github/weaviate-tutorials/quickstart/blob/main/quickstart_end_to_end.ipynb).